Now, what else is there?

 I now disagree with that statement.

-As sobering a thought as it may be how can we be sure of a future restoration?
-In my own case I could have walked out of hospital, as I did a month later, only to be run over by a bus.
+As sobering a thought as it may be, how can we be sure of a future restoration?
+In my own case, I could have walked out of hospital, only to be run over by a bus.

-As I write it is the end of 2023 and naturally my mind is thinking ahead.
-However my focus is not to be building hope in a future that controls the present, but to encourage making the best of today to make the foundations for the tomorrows to come.
+However, my focus is not to build hope in a future that controls the present, but to encourage making the best of today to lay the foundations for the tomorrows to come.

-The phrase, “Living in the now”, is a well used almost meaningless phrase.
-However it is still a key principle to live life by.
-Simply, the past is gone, the future is yet to come, so what other time period can you live in but right now.
+The phrase, "Living in the now", is a well-used used almost meaningless phrase.
+However, it is still a key principle to live by.
+Simply, the past is gone, the future is yet to come, so what other time period can you live in but right now?

 Living in the now is a skill I know I am still learning, and always will be.

-Also we maybe constantly wrapped up in our future plans and hopes.
-Our focus on future relationships, family events or career aspirations maybe what we are living for.
-Efectivelivy this means you are putting your current life on hold.
+Also, we may be constantly wrapped up in our future plans and hopes.
+Our focus on future relationships, family events or career aspirations may be what we are living for.
+Effectively, this means you are putting your current life on hold.

 How about, "Fail to plan and you plan to fail",